Squankum, New Jersey

-Squankum (Lenape for "place of evil ghosts" or "place where evil spirits dwell") is an unincorporated community located within Howell Township in Monmouth County, New Jersey, United States.
+Squankum (Lenape for "place of evil ghosts" or "place where evil spirits dwell") is an unincorporated community located within Howell Township in Monmouth County, in the U.S. state of New Jersey.
 The name Squankum was used for a town in Gloucester County, which was changed to present day Williamstown (see note above), due to postal regulations that prohibited the two towns from having the same name.

 Description

 Located within Howell Township, Squankum is near Allaire State Park.
-Major county roads in Squankum include 524 and 547.
-Interstate 195 provides access to Squankum, along with its neighboring town, Farmingdale, via exit 31B.
+Major county roads in Squankum include CR 524 and CR 547.
+I-195 provides access to Squankum, along with its neighboring town, Farmingdale, via exit 31B.